david-chern/caffeine-corner/README.md

 ## Contributing

-This is a term project for Group X. Team members should coordinate through the repository and follow standard git workflow practices.
+This is a term project for Group 11.
+Team members should coordinate through the repository and follow standard git workflow practices.

 ## License